-From CAD to simulation results
+From CAD to

 Based in Qatar, Nabtaker is an engineering solutions company specialized in CFD.
 With 10 years of experience in construction and oil & gas, the company's engineers help designers and contractors verify and validate their engineering projects in the design stage and reduce the cost and time required for experimental testing.
 This results in a more efficient design process and smarter decisions before starting building the product.
 Nabtaker works with CAE to rectify and modify the performance of any existing system, and their projects range from thermal comfort (HVAC) analysis and smoke management, to fluid process simulation and more.

 The Qatar University requested Nabtaker’s services to help them tackle a problem with thermal comfort in their building.
 The temperature in one of their auditoriums was too high, especially during summer and when it was fully occupied.
 Taking into consideration the maximum capacity of 239 people which was easily reached during class period, they decided to invest in a thermal cooling study and fix the problem.